A. Introduction

 Justification: These restrictions have been established for visitor safety and to minimize conflicts, disorderly offenses, hazardous conditions and unintended consequences that would likely impact park visitors if these activities were allowed.

 Note: A portion of Area “G” (South Gunnison) on Sandy Hook is used by visitors as a clothing optional area.
-While this area is not designated as clothing optional, there is no prohibition against this activity.
-The Park acknowledges the popularity and history of the use and advises unfamiliar visitors of this activity through signs.
-Nudity, outside the traditional use area, may be considered Disorderly Conduct (36 CFR §2.34(a)(2)).
+The Park advises unfamiliar visitors of this activity through signs.
+Nudity, outside the signed area, may be considered Disorderly Conduct (36 CFR §2.34(a)(2)).

 All vegetated wetland areas are closed to visitor access.